woodlyer/gostExample/ReadMe.md

     "tcp": false
 }
 ```
-change the "key" or "crypt" to be more secure.
+You should change the "key" or "crypt" to be more secure.
 "crypt" can be: aes, aes-128, aes-192, salsa20, blowfish, twofish, cast5, 3des, tea, xtea, xor, sm4, none
 change "rcvwnd"  and "sndwnd" to 2048 to make kcp faster.
 Other parameters doesn't need changed, if you don't know what it means.